Image: From Artist Vicky Hayes, 2018

-Out of things to throw, she sank to the ground and wept.
+Out of things to throw, she sank to the ground.
 The unicorn didn’t move, watching her.
 She lifted her head at the sound of shouting.
 The unicorn pawed the ground and whirled its head, sending its black mane flying.
 She looked over her shoulder.
 Flaming torches shone through the trees.
 She scrambled to her feet.
 The unicorn was already on its knees, ready for her to mount.
 She leapt onto it, and they fled, leaving Lucella’s pursuers, her suffering, her life, far behind.

 Lucella lay in a field of flowers, green fields rolling into the distance, as she stared into a glorious blue sky.